johnedstone/django-oidc-client-ex/README.md

 - Code works on traditional webserver as well as Origin/Openshift (PaaS) below.

 ### Notes django-oidc ###
-- Prior to 18-Sep-2017: using python 3.4 and django 1.9
+- Prior to 18-Sep-2017: using python 3.4 and django 1.9 and a custom docker image
-- 18-Sep-2017: Used this workflow with python:3.5 with no need for a custom docker image.
+- 18-Sep-2017: using python:3.5 with no need for a custom docker image.
 - Based on https://github.com/jhuapl-boss/django-oidc (python 3.x) which in turn is based on https://github.com/marcanpilami/django-oidc (python 2.x).
 Behind the scenes, it uses Roland Hedberg's great pyoidc library.

 ### Notes on OIDC ###